Soft skills make for more valuable board directors

 Self-motivation

-Self-motivation can be considered as one’s personal drive to improve, succeed, commit to goals, show initiative, readiness to act on opportunities and be resilient.
-Independent board directors are not miro managed; they are overseen by essential only the board chair.
+Self-motivation can be considered as one’s drive to improve, succeed, commit to goals, show initiative, be ready to act on opportunities and be resilient.
+Independent board directors are not micro-managed; they are overseen by essential only the board chair.
 The responsibility to get stuff done falls on the individual board director.
 They must be motivated, reliable and ready to step in when needed.
 Valuable board directors will read every page of every report, constantly engage and network, delve deep and spend time researching.

 Self-motivated board directors are usually also resilient and optimistic, which allows them to keep going during uncertainty and setbacks, plus encourage others to do the same.
 Some of these traits are ingrained, but with the right mindset and experiences can be acquired and nurtured.